-The integrated block for the 100G Ethernet IP core supports 1588v2 timestamping.
+The Integrated 100G Ethernet IP core supports 1588v2 timestamping.
 All the necessary signals are provided to allow external soft logic to make precise corrections to the timestamp captured by the IP.
 The core supports 2-step 1588v2 clocks through ingress and egress timestamp captures.